Clear Braces vs Metal Braces: Cost, Appearance, and Effectiveness Compared

 • An orthodontist can help you decide which bracket type is best based on your specific treatment needs, lifestyle, and budget.

 Both clear and metal braces are types of fixed orthodontic appliances.
-They use the same basic system: brackets are bonded to the front surface of each tooth, and a metal archwire runs through the brackets to apply pressure and guide the teeth into proper alignment.
-The main difference is the bracket material.
+"Fixed" means the brackets are bonded directly to your teeth and stay in place throughout treatment.
+An archwire connects the brackets and applies gentle, steady pressure to move teeth into better alignment.
+[1]

 Appearance and Visibility